numpy/numpy/doc/neps/nep-0021-advanced-indexing.rst

   an array with a specific number of dimensions.
   This makes the expression more explicit and safeguards against wrong dimensionality of arrays.
+  There should be no implications for "duck typing" compatibility with builtin Python sequences, because Python sequences only support a limited form of "basic indexing" with integers and slices.

 * The current plain indexing allows for the use of non-tuples for multi-dimensional indexing such as ``arr[[slice(None), 2]]``.